El Al: Destinations

 On 14 March 2023, El Al and the Victoria state government signed a letter of intent, in which El Al intents to inaugurate direct flights to Melbourne Airport in Melbourne, Australia.
 While there is no exact date for the beginning of these flights, the letter of intent stated that these flights should begin by June 2024.
 These flights will be operated by the Boeing 787 Dreamliner and are expected to add 44,000 seats on flights to Melbourne per year.
 These flights will take 15 hours eastbound (Israel to Australia) and 17 hours westbound (Australia to Israel).

 On 26 October 2023, El Al said it will cancel its seasonal routes (Dublin, Marseille, Tokyo) which were due to terminate in the October–November early due to the Gaza war and will delay the launch of its planned New Delhi and Mumbai routes until further notice.
 El Al said it plans to resume their seasonal routes in April 2024.

-One of the oldest El Al routes, the flights to Johannesburg, South Africa was terminated in March 2024.
+One of the oldest El Al routes, the flights to Johannesburg, South Africa, was terminated in March 2024.

+On 20 April 2026, as part of a visit of President of Argentina Javier Milei to Israel, El Al announced the launch of its longest scheduled route to date, connecting Ben Gurion Airport (TLV) in Israel to Ezeiza Airport (EZE) in Buenos Aires, Argentina.
+The route will have a flight time of 16 1/2 hours to Buenos Aires and 15 hours to Tel Aviv, with a route designed to avoid overflying particular countries.
+The new service is planned to start in November 2026 and will be operated twice weekly with Boeing 787-9 aircraft, configured to accommodate 271 passengers.
+Tickets will go on sale from May 2026.

+In August 2026, the airline announced that it would be unable to start its planned three flights per week with Boeing 787-9 aircraft on the route between Ben Gurion Airport in Tel Aviv and Noi Bai International Airport (HAN) in Hanoi, scheduled to begin in October, as the airline was unable to obtain security clearances from Israeli security agencies under the authority of the Shin Bet.